zenml-io/zenml-projects/customer_satisfaction/README.md

 ## :question: FAQ

-1. When running the continuous deployment pipeline, I get an error about No Step found for the name `mlflow_deployer`.
+1. When running the continuous deployment pipeline, I get an error about ```No Step found for the name mlflow_deployer```.

 Solution: It happens because your artifact store is overridden after running the continuous deployment pipeline.
 So, you need to delete the artifact store and rerun the pipeline.
 You can get the location of the artifact store by running the following command:

 ```bash
 zenml artifact-store describe
 ```
-and then you can delete the artifact store by the following command:-
+and then you can delete the artifact store with the following command:

+**Note**:- Following is a dangerous command, please give your path carefully, otherwise it may remove other folders in your computer.

 ```bash
 rm -rf PATH
 ```

-2. When running the continuous deployment pipeline, I get an error about ```No Environment component with name mlflow is currently registered.```
+2. When running the continuous deployment pipeline, I get the following error: `No Environment component with name mlflow is currently registered.`

 Solution: You forgot to install the MLflow integration in your ZenML environment.
 So, you need to install the MLflow integration by running the following command: